 ● Transparent peer review: If the manuscript is published, the peer review reports appear online alongside the article.
 Names of peer reviewers are not published.
 On rare occasions, information from the pre-publication history may not be available for a specific article.

-● Blinded peer review: Most journals use a single-blind peer review process; that is, author identities are known to peer reviewers, but peer reviewers identities are not revealed to the authors.
-In double-blind peer review, identities of neither authors nor peer reviewers are disclosed; peer review mediated by Research Square is double-blind.
+● Anonymized peer review: Most journals use a single-anonymized peer review process; that is, author identities are known to peer reviewers, but peer reviewers identities are not revealed to the authors.
+In double-anonymized peer review, identities of neither authors nor peer reviewers are disclosed; peer review mediated by Research Square is double-anonymized.
 The pre-publication history of articles is not made available online.

 The primary purpose of peer review is providing the Editor with the information needed to reach a fair, evidence-based decision that adheres to the journal’s editorial criteria.
 Review reports should also help authors revise their paper such that it may be accepted for publication.
 Reports accompanied by a recommendation to reject the paper should explain the major weaknesses of the research; this will help the authors prepare their manuscript for submission to a different journal.

 Peer reviewers should adhere to the principles of COPE's Ethical Guidelines for Peer-reviewers.

 Confidential comments to the Editor are welcome, but they must not contradict the main points in the report for the authors.

 Peer reviewers should assess papers exclusively against the journal’s criteria for publication.